-So what does that mean to electronic music?
-Well, the early 2000’s also brought a rapidly evolving digital era in the electronic industry that created changes to the industry's overall approach to the music.
-We suddenly went from the necessary skill sets of early DJs and producers hunting through vinyls and recording their own samples – to household producers relying on beat matching software and creating mixes in a matter of minutes.
+So what does that mean for electronic music?
+Well, the early 2000's also brought a rapidly evolving digital era in the electronic industry that created changes to the industry's overall approach to the music.
+We suddenly went from the necessary skill sets of early DJs and producers hunting through vinyls and recording their own samples - to household producers relying on beat matching software and creating mixes in a matter of minutes.
 (Let me quickly point out that the evolved DJ of today is not a bad thing.
-Musicians can now experiment with new sounds like never before and collaborate with other producers half way around the world without ever even meeting them.)
+Musicians can now experiment with new sounds like never before and collaborate with other producers halfway around the world without ever even meeting them.)

 This conversation focuses on the pressures that young artist face with creating viral music opposed to honest music, in an industry that's growing dangerously close to only rewarding the prior.